Some posts on notebooksandglasses.com may contain affiliate links. Click on my Disclosure page to read more.

 3. Write at least 10 posts before you publish your blog

 Having a good number of posts ready will give you some breathing space and give you more time to write better quality posts.
 You don’t have to stick to publishing all these posts first, but it will certainly help having these posts ready.
+Get posts ready and schedule them for later – get ahead of yourself and it will be so much easier.

 4. Research your niche